 Designing your visual identity can be a thrilling journey, and it’s okay if you need to iterate a few times to get it right.
 Next, we’ll tackle how to give your brand a voice—because your brand isn’t just seen, it’s heard.
 Ready to give your brand the gift of gab?

-Crafting your brand voice and personality
+4. Craft your brand voice & personality

 Now that your brand has a face, let's give it a voice.
 Your brand voice is how you communicate with your audience, while your brand personality is the character trait that defines how you present yourself.
 Together, they make your brand relatable and memorable.